Belinda Clark: Off the field

 In 1999, the Commonwealth Bank became a sponsor of the national women's team after the daughter of CEO David Murray participated in a school clinic run by Clark.
-The partnership between the Commonwealth Bank and women's cricket in Australia continues to this day.
+The partnership between the Commonwealth Bank and women's cricket in Australia continued until the conclusion of the 2024/2025 season.

 Cricket NSW and Cricket Australia have named awards in Clark's honour, both annually recognising the best performing player for each respective women's team.
 The Bradman Foundation selected her as its honouree of 2017.
 In October 2019 she was named winner of the Arts, Culture and Sport category in The Australian Financial Review's 100 Women of Influence awards.

 Clark studied at the University of Sydney and completed a degree in Applied Science (Physiotherapy).
 She also completed the Advanced Management Program at Harvard Business School.
 In December 2020, Clark started her own business called The Leadership Playground, aimed at helping girls between the ages of 10 and 15 develop and grow skills for leadership positions.

 A running enthusiast, Clark has competed in several long-distance races, including the Paris Marathon.
 She cites various tennis players, such as John McEnroe and Martina Navratilova, as her first sporting heroes before idolising Australian cricketers from the 1970s, including Kim Hughes and Greg Chappell.

 In January 2023, a bronze statue of Clark was unveiled at the entrance to the Sydney Cricket Ground's Walk of Honour.
 Deliberately placed alongside statues of two of Australia's greatest men's captains in Richie Benaud and Steve Waugh, it is the world's first sculpture of a female cricketer.